east-sussex-county-council/Escc.AzureDeployment/README.md

 Follow these steps to completely remove an application from the website:

-1. Remove references to the application from `DeployPart2.cmd` in this repository, and move it from the 'Add or update' to the 'Delete' section of `UpdateAllPart2.cmd`.
+1. Remove references to the application from `DeployOnAzure.cmd` in this repository, and move it from the 'Add or update' to the 'Delete' section of `UpdateDeploymentRepo.cmd`.
 Commit and push your changes.
 2. Update your deployment repository using `UpdateAll` as described in 'Update your deployment repository' above.
 3. Use FTP to connect to Azure and delete the application folder.
 4. Delete any related resources such as databases and storage containers.